 From 1975-1980 Dr.Grobman was an Associate Clinical Professor in the Tufts University School of Medicine’s department of psychiatry.
 While there he was the director of group psychotherapy training,published several articles on group psychotherapy and was an instructor in the American Group Psychotherapy Association’s national training institute

-Dr. Grobman is a lifetime member of the American Psychiatry Association
+Dr. Grobman is a lifetime member of the American Psychiatry Association and has been nominated to become a distinguished fellow of the American Psychiatric Association

 - Underachievement in Exceptionally Gifted Adolescents and Young Adults: A Psychiatrist’s View, The Journal of Gifted Secondary Education 2006,17:199-209